vatbub/HearingAidAndroid/README.md

 (Unchecked items are still on our to do list)

+## The paper
+Yes, we are publishing a scientific paper about the app.
+Since the app is not finished yet, the paper isn't neither but you can have a look at its current version in the folder `paper`.

 ## Build
 1. Clone the repo
 2. Create a file called `local.properties` according to the instructions below.